Sustainability Planning for Lake County

 This Sustainability Chapter will reflect the goals set forth in the Regional Framework Plan, advancing the County's strategic goal of promoting a sustainable environment.
 The planning process has been formulated to involve County officials and staff, municipal representatives, and other stakeholders, ensuring that the end product reflects the interests of the County as a whole.
 The Sustainability Chapter will offer policy recommendations to help the County achieve its sustainability goals, and will cover topics such as land use and development, transportation, water, waste, energy, open space, economic development, and more.
 The intent of the Sustainability Chapter is to guide decision-making in order to help Lake County realize its vision for a sustainable future.

 Municipal officials, community stakeholders, and the public in Lake County will have opportunities throughout the project to contribute to the Sustainability Chapter.

 The first occasion for stakeholder input occurred on Wednesday, June 13, 2012, at a public meeting held at the Lake County Central Permit Facility in Libertyville.
 Participants learned about the proposed topics for the Sustainability Chapter, and also shared their thoughts about the strengths and opportunities for improvement in Lake County.

-Check back for upcoming stakeholder meeting dates in 2013!
+Check back for upcoming stakeholder and public meeting dates in spring 2014!